Join me as I declutter my kids rooms! Decluttering and minimizing can be easy with these 5 simple tips to declutter toys in kids rooms .

 During this decluttering process, I noticed we had a lot of toys that no one played with.
 If we wanted to live with less (and not clean up toys constantly) we were going to have to declutter.

-I started by decluttering the toys my boys were not playing with.
 Getting them involved was a must.
-My 4 year old could easily tell me which toys he didn’t mind getting rid of.
+My 4-year-old could easily tell me which toys he wanted to keep and what he didn’t mind getting rid of.

 The truth about decluttering toys!

-More is not better.
-I found the more toys we had the less they actually played with them.
-There were so many options that they went for the first thing they saw, or their one favorite item.
+There were so many options that they went for the first thing they saw or their one favorite item.
 All the other toys were neglected or they were dumped out and kicked around.

 I feel fine with decluttering because they have never asked me for something that has been donated.
-It really is an out of site out of mind situation.

 5 Simple Tips to Declutter Toys in Kids Rooms Video: